Calabi-Yau structures on topological Fukaya categories: Examples

 \section{Examples}

+In this section we recall various categories which arise as the global sections of a sheaf or cosheaf of dg categories on an oriented locally arboreal space.
+As a consequence of our results, we conclude the existence of certain absolute and relative Calabi-Yau structures.

+To relate this discussion to the subject of shifted symplectic geometry, we recall the following theorem. \begin{theorem}\cite[Thm.5.5]{BD2} Let $C$ be a smooth dg category with a $d$-dimensional smooth Calabi-Yau structure.
+Then there is an induced $(2-d)$-shifted symplectic structure on its moduli space of objects $\cM_C$.
+Moreover, if $f:C \leftrightarrows D: f^r$ is a continuous adjunction of smooth dg categories with a relative smooth Calabi-Yau structure on $f$ which is compatible with the (absolute) structure on $C$, the induced map $\cM_D \to \cM_C$ has a Lagrangian structure. \end{theorem} In the theorem above, $\cM_C$ denotes the `moduli space of objects' of $C$ as described in \cite{TVa}.

+\begin{remark} There were similar results previously proven in the literature; in particular we have \cite[Theorem 1.7]{Toe3} which proves the existence of the derived Lagrangian structure in the case that $\cA$ and $\cB$ are smooth and proper, which is not directly applicable to this paper since the categories of interest are smooth but not proper in general.
+Another result of relevance is \cite[Theorem 1.19]{Yeu} which applies to dg categories ``concentrated in non-negative degrees'' and constructs shifted symplectic structures on their derived moduli of representations, which is the substack of the moduli $\cM_\cA$ representing objects of zero Tor amplitude. \end{remark}

+Using the theorem above together with our result about orientations gives the following corollary. \begin{corollary} Let $X$ be a stratified space with compact boundary $\del X$, equipped with a locally saturated cosheaf $\cW$.
+Then an orientation of dimension $d$ on $\cW^{pp}$ determines a $(3-d)$-shifted symplectic structure on $\cM_{\cW(\del X)}$ and a Lagrangian structure on the morphism $\cM_{\cW(X)} \to \cM_{\cW(\del X)}$. \end{corollary}

-In this section we recall various categories which arise as the global sections of the sheaf of categories on an oriented locally arboreal space.
-As a consequence of our results, we conclude the existence of certain shifted Lagrangian morphisms, which give rise to shifted symplectic structures, Poisson structures, quantizations, etc. in the appropriate circumstances \cite{PTVV, CPTVV}.
-Direct application of our methods yield constructions in the ``type A'' cases; e.g. the moduli space for a point is $\mathit{Perf}$ inside which one can find the various $BGL_n$.
+Therefore constructing orientations will then give rise to shifted symplectic structures, Poisson structures, quantizations, etc. in the appropriate circumstances \cite{PTVV, CPTVV}.
+Direct application of our methods yield constructions in the ``type A'' cases; e.g. the moduli space for a point is $\cM_{\Perf}$ inside which one can find the various $BGL_n$.
 We expect that the desired symplectic structures for the analogous moduli spaces for other groups can be constructed via Tannakian considerations as in \cite[Sec.
 6]{Sim}, but do not develop this in detail here.